 You may even have been fielding questions from family and friends who ask whether your twins should be potty trained “by now.”
 And with two toddlers to contend with, typical potty training advice for singletons may not always cut it.

-What age should twins be potty trained?
+What age should you start potty training twins?

 When your twins potty train shows no sign of intellectual ability or advancement.
 A child who learns to use the potty at 18-months-old isn’t more advanced than the one who learns later.